QuranicPath logo

 "When harm occurs to you at sea, those you call on vanish - except for Him alone!
 But when He delivers you to dry land, you turn away.
 Man truly is ungrateful.
 Do you feel secure against Him causing the shore to swallow you up or sending against you a sudden squall of stones?
 Then you will find no one to be your guardian."
 (Qur'an 17:67-68 )

 It should be apparent the level complete devotion and submission required of us by Allah at all times.
 We shall not call upon, glorify, seek the approval of or praise any being except for Allah.
 Once Allah removes the threat, we should remain in that state of submission to Allah, if not more.
 We should be grateful for removing the danger/trouble.
 Take the new opportunity to improve ourselves and conduct to that which would be more pleasing to Allah.
-Never forget that it is Allah that removed the burden from you, and He can put you in the same or similar burden again, if He wills.
+Never forget that it is Allah Who removed the burden from you, and He can put you in the same or similar burden again, if He wills.

 "When harm touches man, he calls on Us, lying on his side or sitting down or standing up.
 Then when We remove the harm from him he carries on as if he had never called on Us when the harm first touched him.
 In that way We make what they have done appear good to the transgressors."
 (Qur'an 10:12)